 - ¼ teaspoon ground cumin

-- ½ cup heavy cream or full-fat coconut milk
+- ¼ cup heavy cream or full-fat coconut milk adjust to preference

 - Press the sauté button and add the ghee and onions to the pot.
 Stir-fry the onions for 6-7 minutes or until the onions begin to brown.

-- Add the garlic, ginger and chicken.
-Stir-fry the chicken for 6-7 minutes or until the outside of the chicken is no longer pink.
+- Add the garlic, ginger, and chicken.
+Stir-fry the chicken for 4-5 minutes, making sure to scrape any browned bits off the bottom of the pot.

 - Add the spices and give everything a good mix.